ECHO Clinics

 Every 3rd Wednesday of the month from 12:30 pm - 1:30 pm

-Starting April 19, 2023, join our learning community for presentations and discussions specially designed for providers in a primary care setting with Drs.
+Starting October 18, 2023, join our learning community for presentations and case-based discussions centered on best practices in SUD with Drs.
 Devang Gandhi, Michael Fingerhood, and Bethany Dipaula, PharmD.

-- May 17 - Optimizing the Pharmacy Partnership in Managing Patients with OUD presented by B. DiPaula
+• December 13 - Stigma: Using the Right Words to Support Patients with OUD presented by B. DiPaula

 Registration is accepted on a rolling basis.